 I've had an idea for a while about how to best sort a list of stuff that doesn't have a quantifiable value.
 For example if you had a list of movies it's not that simple to just put a score on a movie, there are many factors to account for.
 It's easier instead to just compare two movies and decide which one is better.
 And that is where the program above comes in.
-You put in a list of stuff that isn't easily comparible and will give you the best sorted list possible based on your judgement.
+You put in a list of stuff that isn't easily comparable and will give you the best sorted list possible based on your judgement.

 The algorithm used above is merge sort.
 The reason I chose merge sort is because it performed the best out of all the algorithms I implemented.
 Below is a table with three algorithms, three sets of randomly sorted items, and the amount of comparisons needed to completely sort the set of items.